Ablation Of Tumors

 -

-There is a possibility of tumor recurrence if the ablation margins did not cover all of the cancerous tissue.
+There is a possibility of tumor recurrence if the ablation margins did not cover all the cancerous tissue.

 -